Getting to know Brianza, a short guide in 7 questions

 What are the main cities of Brianza?

 As mentioned, Brianza is dotted with cities and towns of great importance, as well as numerous sites of archaeological, historical and cultural interest.
-Among the most important population centers are:
+Among the most important inhabited centers are:

-To these three pearls are added many others, among which the municipalities of Seregno , famous for the production of wood and furniture, Lissone , a design and furniture hub, Cesano Maderno , a true architectural jewel, and Cantù , deserve mention. also known for its basketball team.
+To these three pearls there are many others, among which the municipalities of Seregno , famous for the production of wood and furniture, Lissone , a hub of design and furnishings, Cesano Maderno , a true architectural jewel, and Cantù , also known for its basketball team, deserve to be mentioned.

 What are the origins of the Brianza hill?

-The hills of Brianza , which enchant many tourists, are the result of a set of extremely old geological processes.
+The hills of Brianza , which enchant so many tourists, are the result of a series of extremely ancient geological processes.
 It is estimated, in fact, that their origin dates back to the period between the Tertiary and Quaternary, approximately from 66 million to 2.6 million years ago .
 In particular, during the Tertiary period, Brianza underwent an uplift due to the tectonic pressures associated with the collision between the African and European plates.
 Thus the pre-Alps but also the hills of Brianza were formed.
-Subsequently, the erosion of the rocks and the deposition of sediments transported by the waterways further shaped the landscape, creating the soft hilly shapes typical of this area.
+Subsequently, the erosion of the rocks and the deposition of sediments carried by watercourses further shaped the landscape, creating the soft hilly forms typical of this area.

 What are the main elements of the history and culture of Brianza?

-To know and briefly retrace the history of Brianza, it is useful to start from the etymology of its name , which reveals its origins.
+To learn about and briefly retrace the history of Brianza, it is useful to start from the etymology of its name , which reveals its origins.
 According to the most accredited reconstruction, in fact, Brianza derives from brig , which in the Celtic language means hill .
 Another hypothesis, however, connects the name of the region to that of Brianteo, general of the troops of Belloveso, king of the Gauls and legendary founder of Milan, according to Livy.
 Whatever the truth, the data that emerges from these two possible reconstructions is that already in pre-Roman times , Brianza was a lively and growing territory , in which the first cultural manifestations are closely linked to the presence of peoples from Northern Europe.
 The golden period of this area, however, coincides with the Middle Ages and the domination of the Lombards, who proved to be very linked to Brianza.
-Above all, the figure of Queen Teodolinda, which gave great prestige to the city of Monza, where the famous one is still kept Iron Crown (which is located inside the Monza Cathedral Museum), in which a nail from the cross of Christ is set and with which the Kings of Italy were crowned for many years.
-The Renaissance period, however, can be attributed to the flourishing of the numerous Villas of Delizia , i.e. the summer homes of the most prominent noble families that characterize this area and are today an unmissable tourist attraction.
+Above all, the figure of Queen Teodolinda stands out, who brought great lustre to the city of Monza, where the famous Iron Crown (which is located inside the Museum of the Cathedral of Monza ) is still kept, in which a nail from the cross of Christ is set and with which the Kings of Italy were crowned for many years.
+The Renaissance period, however, is the period in which the numerous Ville di Delizia flourished, that is, the summer residences of the most prominent noble families that characterise this area and are today an unmissable tourist attraction.

 What to see and what to do in Brianza